 According to Consumer Reports, if the passenger airbag is disabled, the occupants of the cars will not be protected in the event of a crash.
-Audi is advising vehicle owners to take their cars to an Audi dealership right away to fix the problem.
+Audi advises vehicle owners to immediately take their cars to an Audi dealership to fix the problem.

 Details of the Recall

-The recalled vehicles feature a passenger occupant detection system in the front seats as required by federal regulations in the United States and Canada.
-The problem relates to a potential fault in the wiring that connects to the occupant detection system.
+The recalled vehicles feature a passenger occupant detection system in the front seats as federal regulations in the United States and Canada require.
+The problem relates to a potential wiring fault connected to the occupant detection system.
 The cable connecting the seat heater to the Passenger Occupant Detection System may have a contact fault, causing the software to misdiagnose a malfunction and disable the passenger airbag.

-This can cause the passenger airbag to be deactivated even if there is a passenger present.
+This can cause the passenger airbag to be deactivated even if a passenger is present.
 If this occurs, the airbag indicator light will display “passenger airbag off.”
-There will also be an acoustic warning and an error message in the instrument cluster.
+The instrument cluster will also have an acoustic warning and an error message.
 Audi will begin notifying vehicle owners in early January.
-Depending on the seat type, connecting cable, and the seat heating mats, dealers will replace the entire seat cover at no cost to customers.
+Depending on the seat type, connecting cable, and seat heating mats, dealers will replace the entire seat cover at no cost to customers.
 Audi has built the remedy components with a newly-developed shielded connecting cable.
 For more information, contact the manufacturer at 1-800-253-2834.

 Auto Product Liability Issues

-If you or a loved one has been injured because of a defective airbag, seatbelt, or a safety feature that fails to work as intended, you may be able to file a product defect lawsuit against the vehicle manufacturer and/or the maker of the defective part.
+Suppose you or a loved one has been injured because of a defective airbag, seatbelt, or a safety feature that fails to work as intended.
+In that case, you may be able to file a product defect lawsuit against the vehicle manufacturer and/or the maker of the defective part.
 You may be able to seek compensation for damages such as medical expenses, lost wages, hospitalization, and pain and suffering.
-If you have lost a loved one as the result of an airbag defect, you may be able to file a wrongful death lawsuit seeking compensation.
+If you have lost a loved one due to an airbag defect, you may be able to file a wrongful death lawsuit seeking compensation.
 An experienced auto defect lawyer will be able to provide you with more information about your legal rights and options.